Differentially Private Ordinary Least Squares: Conclusions and Future Directions

-\omitfromversion{ \paragraph{Acknowledgments.} We thank wholeheartedly to Prof.~Salil Vadhan, for his tremendous help in shaping this paper.
-We would also like to thank Prof.~Jelani Nelson and the members of the ``Privacy Tools for Sharing Research Data'' project at Harvard University (especially James Honaker, Vito D'Orazio, Vishesh Karwa, Prof.~Kobbi Nissim and Prof.~Gary King) for many helpful discussions and suggestions.
-We thank Abhradeep Thakurta for clarifying a similarity between our result, and the anonymous referees for many helpful suggestions and referring us to~\cite{Ullman15}. }
+\DeclareRobustCommand{\acksfull}{ The bulk of this work was done when the author was a postdoctoral fellow at Harvard University, supported by NSF grant CNS-123723; and also an unpaid collaborator on NSF grant 1565387.
+The author wishes to wholeheartedly thank Prof.~Salil Vadhan, for his tremendous help in shaping this paper.
+The author would also like to thank Prof.~Jelani Nelson and the members of the ``Privacy Tools for Sharing Research Data'' project at Harvard University (especially James Honaker, Vito D'Orazio, Vishesh Karwa, Prof.~Kobbi Nissim and Prof.~Gary King) for many helpful discussions and suggestions; as well as Abhradeep Thakurta for clarifying the similarity between our result.
+Lastly the author thanks the anonymous referees for many helpful suggestions in general and for a reference to~\mycite{Ullman15} in particular.}